ETMORTY/startup/notes.md

 Also, don't forget to take notes as I implement (problems, solutions, tips, helpful links, etc.)

+It's really helpful to have the structure already in mind as you creat the HTML.

 ### Elements
 - div: Block division of content
 - span: Inline span of content